schafezp/karmabot/README.md

 # Karma Bot
-The goal is to make a bot which is able to track user karma.
+Karma bot tracks a karma score for each user.
+Use the bot with your friends to see who gets the most upvotes!

-## Bot Commands
+## Using the Bot
+To use the bot first add it to your telegram group chat.
+Currently the bot uses the username [@PlusMinusKarmaBot](http://t.me/PlusMinusKarmaBot).
-The Karma bot will track each user in the telegram group it is a member of and keep track of a score for that individual.
-Reply to a user's post with a message that starts with "+1" or "-1" to give or subtract from the global score of that user.
+The karma bot tracks a karma score for each user in the chat it is added to.
+Reply to a message with a message starting with "+1" or "-1" to add or remove a karma point from the author of that message.

+There are also various bot commands that can be used to interact with the bot as listed below.

+### Bot commands

 Use the command,
 ```